Introducing CPS Thames and Chiltern

 The CPS is headed by the Director of Public Prosecutions (DPP), Alison Saunders.

-CPS Thames and Chiltern has three offices in St Albans, Reading and Cowley and is led by me as Chief Crown Prosecutor.
+CPS Thames and Chiltern has two offices in St Albans and Reading and is led by me as Chief Crown Prosecutor.
 I am supported by two Deputy Chief Crown Prosecutors.
 Together, we take ultimate responsibility for the criminal cases prosecuted by the Area.

 My prosecutors follow the Code for Crown Prosecutors, a public document issued by the Director of Public Prosecutions, setting out the general principles they should follow when they make decisions on cases.